testsigmahq/testsigma-docs/src/pages/docs/getting-started/testsigma-sample-apps.md

     - https://simply-travel.testsigma.com/
     - https://mobile-simply-travel.testsigma.com/

-*For more information on how to create test cases, refer to [Test Cases](https://testsigma.com/docs/test-cases/overview/).*
+*For more information on how to create test cases, refer to [test cases](https://testsigma.com/docs/test-cases/overview/).*

 2. Use the following links for practicing mobile app testing.